kimmykokonut/camp-scout/README.md

 - Enter a campground name to search for
 - Choose the campground by number
 - Enter the month number to check availability
+- Choose 1 time search or enter email for polling to begin with email notifications of results.

 CLI One time search
 ![CLI screenshot](/assets/cli-single-search.png)

 ---

-CLI Polling with Notifications (currently hardcoded)
+### CLI Polling with Notifications

+(Keeping this code here for easy testing to just run poller with hard-coded values from config.py outside of interactivity)

 1. Activate conda env: